zdevil/api/docs/getting_started/design_principles.md

 #### Media types

 The API currently only supports JSON as an exchange format.
+Be sure to set both the Content-type and Accept headers for every request as application/json.

 #### 411 bug